 - housing policies

-- housing conditions and
+- housing conditions

-- the standard of housing and related services.
+- the standard of housing and related services

 We recognise that tenant participation is a two-way process which involves the sharing of information, ideas and power.
-Decision making rests with our Councillors; recommendations for the development of housing services rests with officers and tenants together.
+Decision making rests with our councillors; recommendations for the development of housing services rests with officers and tenants together.

-In partnership with our tenants, we have agreed a joint statement of objectives or outcomes which are used to continously develop and improve tenant participation in Aberdeenshire.
+In partnership with our tenants, we have agreed a joint statement of objectives or outcomes which are used to continuously develop and improve tenant participation in Aberdeenshire.
 We have also agreed a joint action plan detailing how these objectives and outcomes will be achieved.
 The action plan is continuously monitored and reviewed by tenants.